philipturner/philipturner/README.md

 ```
 -->

-🔭 I'm currently optimizing two modern computational chemistry packages for the Apple GPU, in preparation for research into nanotechnology.
-GROMACS and AlphaFold 2 will enable rapidly prototyping cheap, high-performance nanoscale computers and power delivery systems.
+🔭 I'm currently optimizing GROMACS for the Apple GPU, in preparation for research into nanotechnology.

-🔭 I'm also [porting Nanite](https://github.com/philipturner/ue5-nanite-macos) from Unreal Engine 5 to Apple platforms.
+🔭 I recently worked on [porting Nanite](https://github.com/philipturner/ue5-nanite-macos) from Unreal Engine 5 to Apple platforms.
 This effort may conclude with optimizing several UE5 features for Metal 3.

 <!--
 🔭 I'm currently exploring some fun projects with the Apple GPU: